U.S. Senate panel wrestles with questions about abortions needed to save a patient’s life - NewsBreak

 Virginia Democratic Sen. Tim Kaine also brought up the possibility a pregnant person in one of the states with severe abortion restrictions would be diagnosed with cancer.

-Reading from a piece Jamie Abrams, law professor at American University Washington College of Law, wrote for NBC News, Kaine quoted her questioning how a breast cancer diagnosis would fit into the Kentucky law that only allows abortions when the patent faces as “substantial risk of death” or “serious, permanent impairment of a life-sustaining organ.”
+Reading from a piece that Jamie Abrams, law professor at American University Washington College of Law, wrote for NBC News, Kaine quoted her questioning how a breast cancer diagnosis would fit into the Kentucky law that allows abortions only the patent faces a “substantial risk of death” or “serious, permanent impairment of a life-sustaining organ.”

 “Is Stage 1 breast cancer enough?
 Stage 2?
 What relevance are my two children, for whom I desperately seek the best prognosis and longevity for myself?
 Does the law require me to endure the state-compelled progression of cancer?
 The answers to these questions would be entirely unclear,” Abrams wrote.